How much money is enough to move to and live in Hawaii in 2023?

 I think it’s better to have a trusted friend or family member send valuables to you after you find your new home.

-Even if you’re staying in a studio or one-bedroom in Waikiki that is clean and has security, you’ll be paying $1K per month.
+Even if you’re staying in a studio in Waikiki that is clean and has security, you’ll be paying $1K per month.
 Want 1-bedroom?
-You’ll pay around $1,400.
+You’ll pay around $1,500.

 So, the answer to the questions about how much money should you have saved before you arrive in Hawaii – is all based on what you need to be comfortable.
 For myself, just me arriving on Oahu, I’d want around $10,000 USD saved.
 I think I could get away with only spending half of that before I found a job, but I consider myself very resourceful and I have a lot of different skills.
 You might want to wait until you save even more than that before giving it a shot.
 I think the key is to bring more than you think you’ll need.
 Maybe twice as much as you initially think.
 That way if things go bad, you’re not packing up right away and moving back to the mainland with your tail between your legs!